The highest rated series on the now nonexistent Fox Reality Channel took six months to a year for Cindy Margolis to recover.

 She wanted to apologize to her contestants for going through that experience but couldn’t contact them.
-After the show was over she started missing all the attention she became accustomed to receiving but as time passed Margolis researched and saw that the final contestants moved on and found their true love.
+After the show, there was one thing she did miss.
+It was the attention she became accustomed to receiving.
+And as time passed, Margolis discovered both final contestants moved on to find their true love in life.

 “They all ended up fine but I’m the only one still single,” Margolis said.

 So it almost worked out for all involved.

 Cindy Margolis is a supermodel who helped shaped what the internet has become today and holds a retired Guinness Book of World Records for “The Most Downloaded Woman in History.”
 This actress is also a celebrity spokesperson and the President and CEO of theSeen.